fajarvm/symbol-sdk-dart/README.md

 [![Coverage Status](https://codecov.io/gh/fajarvm/symbol-sdk-dart/branch/master/graph/badge.svg)][codecov-build]
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)][apache-license]

-> :construction: :warning: :rotating_light: :warning: :construction:
+> :rotating_light: :warning: :rotating_light: :warning: :rotating_light:
 >
-> This SDK is currently a work in progress.
-It is currently being built in the author's best effort.
-Use it at your own risk.
-Please, refer to the disclaimer below.
+> PLEASE DO NOT USE!
 >
+> THE DEVELOPMENT OF THIS SOFTWARE HAS BEEN DISCONTINUED!
+> THIS SOFTWARE NO LONGER WORKS WITH THE LATEST VERSION OF THE SYMBOL PROTOCOL!
+>
+> PLEASE DO NOT USE!
+>
-> :construction: :warning: :rotating_light: :warning: :construction:
+> :rotating_light: :warning: :rotating_light: :warning: :rotating_light:

 ## About
 The `symbol-sdk-dart` is an unofficial Software Development Kit for Symbol written in Dart.
 Developers can use this SDK to build cross-platform applications and communicate with Symbol [(Catapult) REST API][nemtech-api] enabled servers.
 The application can be deployed on [multiple platforms][dart-platforms] from a single codebase: Mobile for both iOS and Android (with Flutter), Web, or Command-line/Server-side.